 I manage the GIS Education Center for a non-profit organization called BayGeo.
-Additionally, I have co-authored a book titled GIS for Economic Development with Professor Mike Pogodzinski of the SJSU Economics Department, released in late 2012 by Esri Press.
+Additionally, I have coauthored a book titled GIS for Economic Development with Professor Mike Pogodzinski of the SJSU Economics Department, published by Esri Press.
 I also engage in a number of freelance GIS projects, including transit planning analyses for Mobility Planners, LLC and the development of interactive webapps.